 - My favorite thing…lists more than the things you will take but also the things you need to do before you go.

-- Buy tickets, stop mail, take out garbage, turn off water to washing machines, e-mail neighbors, etc.
+- Buy tickets, stop the mail, take out garbage, turn off the water to washing machines, e-mail neighbors, etc.

-- Why I love it and have been using it for 10 years+
+- Why I love it and have been using it for ten years+

 - Tripcase/Click here to see Tripcase

 - The best app for being on the road—ever!